 The Symposium is open to the greater Dartmouth community and is a highlight of the summer term.

 Each registered student is assigned to a discussion group.
 Each week after the first meeting, a student group will facilitate the symposium discussion on Wednesday afternoon.
 See the Syllabus for your group's week, and the readings to be discussed.

 Each participant is expected to read the assigned selections carefully BEFORE the Wednesday they are to be discussed, and to note the major discussion questions that these readings evoked for you.
-You will write your questions on the Blackboard discussion page.
+You will write your questions on Canvas.

 The group facilitating each week's discussion will review all questions posted by participants in their respective groups, and select the key points to discuss.

 Professor Pease will serve a resource for the weekly meetings, and may pose questions of his own to stimulate discussion.
-To receive credit for the symposium, you must have weekly discussion questions posted, engage actively in the discussions, and participate in your group's facilitation.
+To receive credit for the symposium, you must attend each session, have weekly discussion questions posted to Canvas, engage actively in the discussions, and participate in your group's facilitation.

 Please do NOT e-mail your questions on the readings to the MALS office, or to Professor Pease!
-They must be posted on Blackboard!
+They must be posted on Canvas!

 2013: The Ethics and Politics of Drone Warfare